On August 12, 2019, changes to the Compassionate Use of Medical Cannabis Program became effective.

 The Compassionate Use of Medical Cannabis Program Act is a permanent program and the “pilot” designation has been removed.
 The Medical Cannabis Patient Registry Program allows persons who are diagnosed with a debilitating medical condition to register with the Illinois Department of Public Health (IDPH) in order to obtain access to cannabis (marijuana) for medical use.

-What will I need for an appointment?
+What will I need for my scheduled phone call appointment?